 A psychiatrist who repeatedly brought religion into the therapy room has been disqualified for inappropriate treatment of his patients.
 The NSW Civil and Administrative Tribunal barred Alexander Anthony Sharah from registering as a medical practitioner for two years after they made a finding of unsatisfactory professional conduct.The tribunal stated that while an exploration of a patient’s religious beliefs might be necessary for treatment or diagnoses, in these cases, “the practitioner was pressing his religious beliefs on patients in a proselytising way”.

-In this article we examine the legal ramifications of the treatment rendered to patients by Sharah and how this may lead to claims for compensation by his patients.
+We examine the legal ramifications of the treatment received by patients of Sharah and how this could potentially lead to claims for compensation by his patients.

 Mental Health Professionals' Duty of Care to YouPsychiatrists have a duty of care to their patients to provide advice, care and treatment.
 The care provided should be of a standard that would be widely accepted by peer professional opinion as competent professional practice.
 Failure to provide such a standard may lead to a negligence claim being brought by their patient, and even disqualification from registering as a medical practitioner.